maxliving/jkl-website/index.md

 {% include contact_list.html %}
 <hr style="height:1px; visibility:hidden; margin:8px;" />

-I am currently a research analyst at the New York Fed, where I focus on applied microeconomics.
-My work at the Fed covers topics ranging from land price modeling to school district finances.
+I am currently a data analyst at [Knewton](http://knewton.com).
+Before that I was a research analyst at the New York Fed, where I focused on applied microeconomics.
 I attended Wesleyan University, where I majored in economics and wrote my thesis about the effects of teacher unionization.
-I use a combination of Python, R, Stata, and SAS.

 ---

-## Publications & Working Papers
+## Publications, Blogs, & Working Papers

 #### Consumer Expectations
 * [(Unmet) Credit Demand of American Households](http://libertystreeteconomics.newyorkfed.org/2013/11/unmet-credit-demand-of-american-households.html),